 While there are many benefits to using an API microservice gateway, there are some downsides:

-• Your deployment architecture will require more orchestration and management with the addition of an API gateway
+- Your deployment architecture will require more orchestration and management with the addition of a gateway

-• Unless properly architected for high availability and scale, an API gateway can become a limiting factor and even a single point of failure
+- Unless properly architected for high availability and scale, a microservices gateway can become a limiting factor and even a single point of failure

 How to create an API gateway for microservices